marcoguerri/marcoguerri.github.io/_drafts/2017-02-11-python-branch-prediction.markdown

 What immediately stood out from the traces above was the following:

    * The two executions were pretty much identical
-   * The runtime was dominated by the Python interpreter, CPython, with *PyEval_EvalFrameEx*, the core function that executes Python bytecode
+   * The major contributor in terms of instructions executed was the Python interpreter, CPython, with *PyEval_EvalFrameEx*, the core function that executes Python bytecode
-   *  *_randommodule.so* contributed only for 3.5% of the execution time, while all other contributions were mostly coming from CPython
+   *  *_randommodule.so* contributed only for 3.5% of the total instructions, while all other contributions were mostly coming from CPython.

+The percentage of instructions executed does not necessarily translate into the same execution time weight, although it is reasonable to expect that *PyEval_EvalFrameEx* be also the major contributor in terms of time.
 For each function listed above, I created an histogram of the instructions executed.

 {% assign list = "PyEval_EvalFrameEx,